ttezel/snake/readme.md

 Given a 2D maze, `snake` solves the maze for a given `start` and `end` point in the maze.

-Each position in the maze can be either empty or blocked (marked by a 0 or 1 respectively).
+Each position in the maze can be either empty or blocked (marked by a `0` or `1` respectively).

 `snake` can only move up, down, left or right, but not diagonally.
-It cannot enter blocked positions or move outside the maze.
+It cannot enter blocked positions.

 ##Usage